Nelson-Cheung/i686-compiler/linux/Documentation/RCU/whatisRCU.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This section presents a "toy" RCU implementation that is based on "classic RCU".
-It is also short on performance (but only for updates) and on features such as hotplug CPU and the ability to run in CONFIG_PREEMPTION kernels.
+It is also short on performance (but only for updates) and on features such as hotplug CPU and the ability to run in CONFIG_PREEMPT kernels.
 The definitions of rcu_dereference() and rcu_assign_pointer() are the same as those shown in the preceding section, so they are omitted.
 ::